git-moss/DrivenByMossWiki/Ableton-Push-I-&-II-Changes.md

 #9.24 (unreleased)
 * Fixed: Drawing of scene birds eye view was not correct if scene/track numbers were not a multiple of 8.
+* Fixed: Push 1: Non-ASCII characters in track names did not work

 #9.23
 Requires Bitwig 2.1.